Saggiehaim/event-rsvp-manager/DEPLOY.md

 ## Repository Settings

 Make sure to enable GitHub Pages in your repository:
 1. Go to Settings → Pages
 2. Choose your deployment method (GitHub Actions or branch)
 3. Your site will be available at: `https://<username>.github.io/<repository>/`

+## Notes

+- The `.nojekyll` file ensures GitHub Pages serves your files correctly
+- All assets use relative paths for portability
+- The Spark runtime features (KV storage, LLM API) work in the browser
+1. Go to Settings → Pages
+2. Choose your deployment method (GitHub Actions or branch)
+3. Your site will be available at: `https://<username>.github.io/<repository>/`